-Duckabush is classified as Conditionally Open with an annual harvest closure from May 1st through October 31st each year.
+WA Department of Health (DOH) classified Duckabush as Conditionally Open with an annual harvest closure from May 1st through October 31st each year.

 Please respect private property.
 Shellfish may not be taken from private beaches without the owner's permission.

 Duckabush is an excellent beach for Manila clams.
-The best areas are in the mid-tidal zone in sand and gravel substrate.
+The best areas are in the mid-intertidal zone in sand and gravel substrate.
 Duckabush is a very large, flat beach and it can be hard to tell where the best clam digging is.
-One way to find productive clam areas is to look for spots where digging has occurred.
-Try digging around the edges of dug up areas and on exposed areas in tidal channels.
+One way to find productive clam areas is to look for spots where digging has occurred, or in exposed areas in tidal channels.
 There are some native littleneck clams at Duckabush but they are not as abundant as the Manila clams.
-Butter clams ,cockles and horse clams are found in the low-tidal zone in sand and mud.
+Butter clams, cockles and horse clams are found in the low intertidal zone in sand and mud.
 There is good digging for geoducks below minus two feet of tide elevation.

 Duckabush was formally a commercial oyster beach.
 It is a superb place to harvest oysters.